IEntin/ClientServer/README.md

 ### Fast Linux Lockless Clent-Server with FIFO and TCP clients

+!!!!!!!!!!

+Note that directory structure changed.
+To simplify the test use deploy.sh script which builds binaries, creates 5 client directories Client1...Client5 with necessary links.
+Then start the server in the project root shell and each client in the Client1...5 directories, each in a separete shell.

+!!!!!!!!!!

 This server can work with multiple mixed tcp and fifo clients.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\